MicrosoftDocs/quantum-docs/articles/user-guide/libraries/machine-learning/intro.md

 By contrast, a quantum classifier uses the predictor $p(y│x,U(\theta))=〈U(\theta)x|M|U(\theta)x〉$, which is similar in spirit but technically quite different.
 Thus, when a straightforward amplitude encoding is used,  $p(y│x,U(\theta))$ is a quadratic form in the amplitudes of $x$, but the coefficients of this form are no longer learned independently; they are instead aggregated from the matrix elements of the circuit $U(\theta)$, which typically has significantly fewer learnable parameters $\theta$ than the dimension of the vector $x$.
 The polynomial degree of $p(y│x,U(\theta))$ in the original features can be increased to $2^l$ by using a quantum product encoding on $l$ copies of $x$.

 Our architecture explores relatively shallow circuits, which therefore must be *rapidly entangling* in order to capture all the correlations between the data features at all ranges.
-An example of the most useful rapidly entangling circuit component is shown on figure below.
+An example of the most useful rapidly entangling circuit component is shown in the following figure.
 Even though a circuit with this geometry consists of only $3 n+1$ gates, the unitary weight matrix that it computes ensures significant cross-talk between $2^n$ features.

 ![Rapidly entangling quantum circuit on 5 qubits (with two cyclic layers).](~/media/5-qubit-qccc.png)

-The circuit in the above example consists of 6 single-qubit gates $(G_1,\ldots,G_5; G_{16})$ and 10 two-qubits gates $(G_6,\ldots,G_{15})$.
+The circuit in the earlier example consists of six single-qubit gates $(G_1,\ldots,G_5; G_{16})$ and ten two-qubits gates $(G_6,\ldots,G_{15})$.
 Assuming that each of the gates is defined with one learnable parameter we have 16 learnable parameters, while the dimension of the 5-qubit Hilbert space is 32.
 Such circuit geometry can be easily generalized to any $n$-qubit register, when $n$ is odd, yielding circuits with $3 n+1$ parameters for $2^n$-dimensional feature space.

 ## Classifier training as a supervised learning task